What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 Generic Controls Without Specificity

 The template uses placeholder language like "we use appropriate encryption" and "employees receive regular training."
-Neither statement would satisfy an FTC examiner or an IRS ERO reviewer.
-Your completed WISP must name the specific software you use — for example, "BitLocker for full-disk encryption on all Windows workstations" — the specific Multi-Factor Authentication (MFA) method you have implemented, and the exact training platform employees use with training dates documented.
+Neither statement would satisfy an FTC examiner or an IRS Electronic Return Originator (ERO) reviewer.
+Your completed WISP must name the specific software you use — for example, "BitLocker for full-disk encryption on all Windows workstations" — the specific Multi-Factor Authentication (MFA) method you've implemented, and the exact training platform employees use with training dates documented.
+Vague language in a WISP offers no more legal protection than having no WISP at all, because it demonstrates the plan was never operationalized.

 Incomplete Vendor Management

+Most tax preparers use five to fifteen third-party services that touch client data — tax software, cloud storage, remote access tools, client document portals, and payment processors.
+The IRS Publication 5708 sample WISP's vendor section often gets left half-complete.
 You need a full vendor list with the data each vendor accesses and evidence that each vendor maintains their own security program, typically a SOC 2 Type II report or equivalent attestation.
 The absence of documented vendor oversight has been cited in FTC enforcement actions as a standalone Safeguards Rule violation.

 Bottom Line